MangaManagerORG/Manga-Manager/README.md

 port `3000` and map the volumes for `/manga` and `/covers`.
 If you want persistent environment settings for the Desktop Environment also map `/config`.

+The stable releases are built from the master branch of this repo, nightlies are built from the develop branch.

 ![Screenshot-1](/project-docs/screenshot-1.png)

 ![Screenshot-2](/project-docs/screenshot-2.png)